James Myers Baritone, Actor, Voice Teacher

 "Belle and James Myers as the Beast bring powerful voices and an appealing warmth and vulnerability to their roles."

 In addition to his work in musical theater, James has appeared numerous times on stage as an actor in plays and on film.
 He played the lead role of Warren Ives in the Little Theater of Alexandria’s production of Ira Levin’s play: “Cantorial”.
-For his appearance in this production Joe Adcock of ShowBizRadio writes:
+For his work in this production Joe Adcock of ShowBizRadio writes:

 “Myers, who has a beautiful voice, brings off a charming final moment when his preppy WASP starts singing liturgical Hebrew.”